 As of December 31, 2004, the Company's authorized common stock consists of 900 million shares of Class A Common Stock, par value \$.01 per share ("Class A Common Stock"), and 200 million shares of Class B Common Stock, par value \$.01 per share ("Class B Common Stock" and together with the Class A Common Stock, the "Common Stock").
 The holders of Class A Common Stock and Class B Common Stock vote as a single class on all matters, except as otherwise required by law, with each share of Class A Common Stock entitling its holder to one vote and each share of the Class B Common Stock entitling its holder to ten votes.
 All of the shares of Class B Common Stock are owned by REV Holdings.
-As a result of the Revlon Exchange Transactions, MacAndrews & Forbes Holdings beneficially indirectly owned, as of December 31, 2004, approximately 59.9% of the Company's Common Stock).
+As a result of the Revlon Exchange Transactions, MacAndrews & Forbes Holdings beneficially indirectly owned, as of December 31, 2004, approximately 59.9% of the Company's Common Stock (representing approximately 77.2% of the combined voting power of the Company's Common Stock).
 The holders of the Company's two classes of Common Stock are entitled to share equally in the earnings of the Company from dividends, when and if declared by the Board.
 Each outstanding share of Class B Common Stock is convertible into one share of Class A Common Stock.